shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 We adapt from the tutorial for setting up two SIP domains:

-The first SIP domain will be setup similar to the one in the tutorial but with a different webhook URL for the "A Call Comes In" configuration option.
+The first SIP domain will be set up similar to the one in the tutorial but with a different webhook URL for the "A Call Comes In" configuration option.
 The Webhook URL can be the URL of a Twilio Function or self-hosted server of the following Nodejs script: